 Brinkerhoff decided to talk to her local fire department and met with one of the captains who agreed to store all of the donations she collects with the help of Lake Stevens residents.

-Brinkerhoff has set-up three drop sites in Lake Stevens where anyone can take donations, which will then be gathered and taken to Cle Elum in the coming week.
+Brinkerhoff has set-up three drop sites in Lake Stevens where anyone can take donations, which will then be gathered and taken to Cle Elem in the coming week.

-The drop offs are located at Rainy Days Caffe and Jay’s Market, both on Main Street in downtown Lake Stevens and at Ink It Your Way at 10519 20th ST. SE,.
+The drop offs are located at Rainy Days Caffe and Jay’s Market, both on Main Street in downtown Lake Stevens and at Ink It Your Way behind the Red Barn on 91st St. NE.

 “I am working on adding more in Lake Stevens as well as the surrounding cities,” she said.
 “We are focusing on the displaced animals and the care of those animals.
 We are looking for donations of dog food, cat food, kitty litter, pet beds, pet shampoo, food and water bowls, leashes, collars, etc.”